Azure/azure-sdk-for-js/sdk/anomalydetector/ai-anomaly-detector-rest/samples/v1-beta/typescript/README.md

 npm install -g typescript
 ```

-You need [an Azure subscription][freesub] and the following Azure resources to run these sample programs:
+You need [an Azure subscription][freesub] to run these sample programs.

-- [Azure Anomaly Detector instance][createinstance_azureanomalydetectorinstance]

 Samples retrieve credentials to access the service endpoint from environment variables.
 Alternatively, edit the source code to include the appropriate credentials.
 See each individual sample for details on which environment variables/credentials it requires to function.